-In these circumstances please access Unit 30 via the First Floor of the main building, bypassing the workshop via the staircase at Eblana Photonics.
+Please access Unit 30 via the First Floor of the main building, bypassing the workshop via the staircase at Eblana Photonics.

 Please do not use Studio 1 as an alternative route in these circumstances, as this is disruptive to classes taking place in there, and is potentially hazardous when production work is in progress.